-I was recently interviewed on a radio program.
-The topic was “same-sex marriage,” and the other guest was a 22 year-old friend of the host.
-The young woman is a Christian and recent graduate of Howard University’s nursing program.
-During the course of the interview, she told us a number of things that I think are critical for the church to hear:
+I was once interviewed on a radio program on the topic was “same-sex marriage.”
+The other guest was a 22-year-old friend of the host.
+The young woman was a Christian and recent graduate of Howard University’s nursing program.
+During the course of the interview, she said a number of things that were and remain critical for the church to hear:

-- She encounters increasing numbers of young people who either identify as homosexual or affirm homosexuality.
-These people are her friends, but she rarely expresses her views to them primarily because she feels ill-equipped to do so.
+- She was encountering increasing numbers of young people who either identified as homosexual or affirmed homosexuality.
+Those people were her friends, but she rarely expressed her views to them primarily because she felt ill-equipped to do so.

-- She feels frustrated that the church fails to portray and reflect Jesus accurately.
+- She felt frustrated that the church fails to portray and reflect Jesus accurately.
 She said Jesus was radical, and the church today is the opposite.

-- She is discouraged by the absence of leadership in the church on this issue.
+- She felt discouraged by the absence of leadership in the church on this issue.

-- She feels that older Christians set a terrible example of hypocrisy, inconsistency, conformity to the world, and cowardice.
+- She felt that older Christians set a terrible example of hypocrisy, inconsistency, conformity to the world, and cowardice.

-We are losing our youth on the issue of homosexuality, which will ultimately erode their respect for the authority of Scripture on other issues and accelerate the erosion of sexual morality, family integrity, children’s rights, parental rights, speech rights, and religious liberty as they become our culture-makers.
+We are losing our youth on the issue of homosexuality and “trans”-cultism, which will ultimately erode their respect for the authority of Scripture on other issues and accelerate the erosion of sexual morality, family integrity, children’s rights, parental rights, speech rights, and religious liberty as they become our culture-makers.

-I visit the websites of theologically orthodox churches and see churches offering Zumba and Pilates classes, cupcake-decorating parties, and weight loss classes.
-Isn’t it at least as legitimate and more important for the church to equip its flock to understand the specious arguments used to normalize homosexuality as it is to lead them in the ways of Zumba?
-Why don’t churches offer seminars, workshops, or classes that teach people how to identify fallacious arguments and refute them on the critical issue of homosexuality?
+I visit the websites of theologically orthodox churches and see churches offering Zumba and Pilates classes, cupcake-decorating parties, and weight-loss classes.
+Isn’t it at least as legitimate and more important for the church to equip its flock to understand the specious arguments used to normalize homosexuality and “trans”-cultic beliefs and practices as it is to lead them in the ways of Zumba?
+Why don’t churches offer seminars, workshops, or classes that teach people how to identify fallacious arguments and refute them on these critical issues?